undaldotorg/undal/doc/fuzzing.md

   more slowly with sanitizers enabled, but a crash should be reproducible very quickly from a crash case)
 - run the fuzzer with the case number appended to the seed corpus path:
-  `FUZZ=process_message build_fuzz/src/test/fuzz/fuzz
+  `FUZZ=process_message src/test/fuzz/fuzz
-  qa-assets/fuzz_corpora/process_message/1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`
+  qa-assets/fuzz_seed_corpus/process_message/1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`

 ## Submit improved coverage

-If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`undal-core/qa-assets`](https://github.com/undal-core/qa-assets) repo.

-Every single pull request submitted against the Bitcoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
-Contributing new coverage increasing inputs is an easy way to help make Bitcoin Core more robust.
+Every single pull request submitted against the Undal Core repo is automatically tested against all inputs in the [`undal-core/qa-assets`](https://github.com/undal-core/qa-assets) repo.
+Contributing new coverage increasing inputs is an easy way to help make Undal Core more robust.

 ## macOS hints for libFuzzer